Remar Games

 Character names

 As stated in the game's help file, Flip Hero was my superhero dream as a child.
-His nemesis was Cruiser Tetron, whose name comes from the English translation of the second boss in Lifeforce Salamander of the Gradius series.
-(The Japanese name was "Tetran", and the manual accidentally switched the names of the second and third boss.)
-The sound effects were also taken from that game.
+His nemesis was Cruiser Tetron, whose name comes from the English translation of the second boss in Life Force: Salamander on the NES.
+However the manual accidentally switched the names of the second and third boss which caused some confusion for me.

 Music